FAQs

 What medical facilities are available?

-There are very good private hospitals throughout South Africa, accessible by scheduled flight/s.
-It is, therefore, vitally important to have sufficient travel and medical cover before departing on your travels.
+There are very good private hospitals throughout South Africa, accessible by air or road.
+It is vitally important to have sufficient travel and medical cover before departing on your safari travels.

 Will I need any injections?